 In the career world every now and then people move from one organization to another.
 To facilitate this, chances are as a supervisor you will be required to write them a reference letter.
 For most people, this is something they just do not know how to write.
 This article serves to help you out in that by giving you adequate information on how to write an Accountant Reference Letter and am sure it will help you draft one for an employee or even a colleague.

 Certified Public Accountants require reference letters to use in their applications for graduate school as well as for jobs.
 The reference letter is written to state the skills possessed by the accountant as well as their character, the experience they have and the various achievements they have made with respect to their accounting career.

-The Accountant Reference Letter may be written by supervisors; in this case the employers may be current supervisors or former supervisors.
-They may also be written by co-workers as well as customers who have had a first-hand experience with the accountant in question and know about their traits.
+The Accountant Reference Letter may be written by supervisors; in this case, the employers may be current supervisors or former supervisors.
+They may also be written by co-workers as well as customers who have had first-hand experience with the accountant in question and know about their traits.
 The Accountant Reference Letters may also be written by other Accounting professionals who have interacted first-hand with the accountant.

-Sample Accountant Assistant Reference Letter
+Sample Accountant Reference Letter

 To whom it may concern,

 I know John since he began working for ABC Limited as an accountant intern.
 I have seen his remarkable transition to a full-time accountant assistant within six months.
 Since then, there is no looking back for John and his passion for accounting procedures makes him a valuable asset for the firm.

 John takes every task as a challenge and completes it successfully.
 He is hardworking, excellent with numbers, and extremely punctual.
 During the Christmas season, he volunteered extra hours to complete the pending tasks of the marketing department.
 Everyone in the company values his sense of expertise in making things quite easy to understand.